After months of darkness, SARAH MARSHALL thinks the never ending summer light is what makes Scandinavians the happiest people on Earth…

 Slicing through glassy water as sea eagles scream overhead, I’m struck by the infinite possibilities; with so many daylight hours, the opportunities for adventure are endless, and every Scandinavian island has its own special story to tell.

-SARAH MARSHALL is a travel writer for The Telegraph.
+SARAH MARSHALL is a travel writer.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.